chrisnoonan98675/site/xl-deploy/concept/database-plugin.markdown

 XL Deploy uses a regular expression to identify SQL scripts.
 The regular expression is defined by the `scriptRecognitionRegex` and `rollbackScriptRecognitionRegex` properties of the `sql.ExecutedSqlScripts` CI.

 The default regular expression is configured such that XL Deploy expects each script to start with a number and a hyphen; for example, `1-create-user-table.sql`.
-Even if there is only one script, it must start with a number.
+Even if there is only one script, it must start with a number and a hyphen.

 You can change the regular expression in `deployit-defaults.properties` or by creating a type modification in the `synthetic.xml` file.